NeliaBreid/MongoDBQuizLab3/README.md

 ## Menu
 The menu includes icons for the various options (e.g., using Font Awesome).
 Menu options can also be activated using keyboard shortcuts or the Alt key, such as Ctrl+O or Alt+E (O for "Pack Options").

-##Full Screen
-There should be a menu option to run the program in full-screen mode.